MarcossIC/architecture-example/README.md

 # CQRS (Command Query Responsability Segregation)
 CQRS, which stands for Command Query Responsibility Segregation, is an architectural pattern that focuses on separating read and write operations within a data store.
 Implementing CQRS in an application can have a positive impact on performance, scalability, and security.
 This is because in a conventional system, all operations interact with the same database, which can lead to overload when the requirements are high.
 By applying the CQRS pattern, these two aspects are separated, alleviating the load and preventing issues in one area from affecting the other.
 This, in turn, contributes to the resilience of the system, preventing the breakdown of one part from affecting the entire codebase.

 In this example, I have also applied the CQRS pattern by separating write and read operations.
-To achieve this, I've created a 'mirror' of the user context, allowing for a contrast between the CQRS approach and the more conventional one.
+To achieve this, I've created a 'mirror' of the product context, allowing for a contrast between the CQRS approach and the more conventional one.

 To implement the CQRS pattern in this case, I've used the 'bus' and 'handler' patterns.
 These patterns simplify implementation and contribute to cleaner and decoupled code.